 The anticipated audience is ~150 delegates, most of whom will have attended the CES conference (which attracts 300+ delegates).
 A wider non-attending audience will be facilitated through live-streaming, particularly useful for the more applied day.

-We will develop and run three Capacity-Building Courses (doubling as training for research project awardees) in low- to middle-income countries (LMICs).
-The three co-produced courses are expected to take place in Ethiopia, Colombia, and Thailand.
-The courses, entitled “Cultural Evolution: Key Theory and Methods”, will include a package of knowledge and skills vital for enabling independent cultural evolution researchers in these regions.
-The courses will introduce cultural evolutionary theory and explore key methods used in the multi-disciplinary field, such as multi-level statistics, experimental design, social network analysis, survival analysis, mathematical modelling (supported by existing online modules funded by the John Templeton Foundation), comparative methods, data management, academic writing, and ethics.
-Courses will have an identical core, but local hosts may suggest additional aspects of particular use to them.
-The intention is that these Capacity-Building Courses enhance the geographical reach of CES and the John Templeton Foundation by increasing the future capacity of individuals from LMICs to apply for research funding, one of our grant legacies.
+We will develop and run Capacity-Building Courses for low- to middle-income countries (LMICs).
+However, as the co-produced courses are expected to take place mainly virtually, anyone interested will be able to attend.
+We expect to provide in person opportunities in Ethiopia, Colombia, and Thailand.
+The courses, entitled “Cultural Evolution: Key Theory and Methods”, will include a package of knowledge and skills vital for enabling independent cultural evolution researchers.
+They will introduce cultural evolutionary theory and explore key methods used in the multi-disciplinary field, and may include multi-level statistics, experimental design, social network analysis, survival analysis, mathematical modelling (supported by existing online modules funded by the John Templeton Foundation), comparative methods, data management, academic writing, and ethics.
+Courses will have an identical core, with additional local aspects included if beneficial.
+The intention is that these Capacity-Building Courses enhance the geographical (and disciplinary) reach of CES and the John Templeton Foundation by increasing the future capacity of individuals from LMICs to apply for research funding, one of the Transformation Fund’s legacies.

-The courses will be free, and independent of courses taught at the host institution.
-The intended audience is early-to mid-career researchers in the host institution and surrounding regions.
-Courses will be developed by the Durham Research Methods Centre (DRMC) with oversight of Project Lead Rachel Kendal, and will last 5 days, with each day including theory as well as practical exercises.
-Two fellows of the DRMC will deliver each course, ensuring expert tuition in the variety of theory and methods.
-DRMC fellows are drawn from the Science, Social Science and Humanities faculties of Durham University and are experts in the use and teaching of methods.
-The grant will fund accommodation and travel for a few attendees from further afield within each LMIC region.
-Research Project awardees will be funded to attend the closest course, if beneficial.
+The courses will be free and are primarily aimed at early-to mid-career researchers in the host institution and surrounding regions of our funded projects.
+The courses are, however, accessible to all applicants to the grant scheme and any other interested individuals.
+Courses will be developed by the Durham Research Methods Centre (DRMC) with oversight of Project Lead Rachel Kendal, and will include approximately 5 days of content, including taught theory as well as practical exercises.
+A variety of fellows of the DRMC, and others from the cultural evolution field, will deliver each course, ensuring expert tuition in the variety of theory and methods.